MattStopa/DevPanel/README.md

-DevPanel
+dev_panel
 ====

-DevPanel is time saving tool for Rails Development that displays itself in the browser as a panel to provide useful information about the page load times and other debugging info.
+dev_panel is time saving tool for Rails Development that displays itself in the browser as a panel to provide useful information about the page load times and other debugging info.
 It allows you to quickly pin point slow pages or inefficencies within your web app without ever having to scroll through logs.

 ### Features